 Abstract:

-As more solar developments are built, there is a need to study their environmental and financial impacts.
-There are currently a limited number of studies regarding the life cycle analysis of a solar farm as a whole – instead, most life cycle analyses focus on individual components such as solar panels or power cables, for example.
+As more solar developments are built, there is a need to study their environmental and financial impact.
+There are currently a limited number of studies regarding the life cycle assessment (LCA) of a solar farm as a whole.
+Instead, most LCAs focus on the individual components of the solar farm (for example, solar panels or power cables).
 Many of these analyses are also done after the solar farm is operational.
 Once operational, it is difficult to mitigate the effects of high emissions costs.
-In this paper, we model and perform a life cycle analysis for a prospective solar farm in the earliest stages of conception.
-By this, what we mean is that the solar farm we are modelling is based on a real solar farm that is currently pre front end engineering and design (FEED) stage, and where no final investment decision (FID) has been made.
+In this paper, we model and perform the LCA for a prospective solar farm in its earliest stages of conception.
+By this, what we mean is that the modelling is performed as part of the “prospective stage pre front end engineering and design (prospective stage pre-FEED)” of the expectant solar farm, but before the final investment decision (FID) has been made.
 Using analogues, careful assumptions, and public sources, we model the energy production, carbon emissions, and costs of a solar farm over its life cycle.

 We learn from our modelling that battery decommissioning is the largest source of emissions followed by the manufacturing of solar panels and batteries, resulting in peak emissions at the start and end of the solar farm life cycle.
-The years where batteries replacement is modelled to occur also show high emissions compared to the lower baseline operational emissions.
-As batteries are a large source of emission, the number and deployment of batteries, if used at all, should be considered prior to commencing operations to reduce both emissions and costs through optimization.
+The years where batteries replacement is modelled to occur also shows high emissions compared to the lower baseline operational emissions.
+As batteries are a largest source of emission, the number and deployment of batteries, if used at all, should be considered prior to commencing operations to reduce both emissions and costs through optimization. optimization.
 Finally, we evaluate the costs and payback period of the solar farm and find that the number of years before payback aligns with the 2-to-13-year period indicated by literature.

 One-Sentence Summary:

-We model and perform a life cycle analysis of a prospective solar farm at the early stages to identify possible mitigations in emissions and costs.
+We model and perform a life cycle assessment of a prospective solar farm at the early stages to identify possible mitigations in emissions and costs.

 Introduction

-Solar energy is an increasingly cheap and potentially limitless source of energy that has been growing rapidly due to its modular and versatile nature.
+Solar energy is an increasingly cheap source of energy that has been growing rapidly due to its modular and versatile nature.
+As an alternative energy source, solar energy is often touted as a ready replacement for fossil fuels.
 Solar power generation can be done on multiple scales, from large utility-scale projects that provide cheap electricity to smaller rooftop panel installations that help building owners offset their electricity bills.
-Given this ubiquity, solar has a large potential as an energy resource.

-In fact, as an alternative energy source, solar energy is often touted as a ready replacement for fossil fuels.
-Its attractiveness lies in the fact that electricity generation from solar is carbon negative and the sun is viewed as a limitless source of energy, which if harnessed can aid in keeping up with growing energy demands while sticking to ambitious climate targets.
-Coupled with improvements in solar PV technology, an increase in adoption of solar energy is not a surprise.
-Just last year in 2022, solar PV generation increased to nearly 1300TWh worth of energy (IEA, 2023) and continues to grow along with other forms of renewable energy such as wind.
-Part of this popularity stems from the modular and versatile nature of solar power generation, which comes in the form of large utility-scale projects down to local rooftop solar panel installations.
-Furthermore, external factors such as the ongoing war in Ukraine has heightened energy security concerns and accelerated the adoption of renewables like solar, such that some forecasts even estimate solar PV capacity to exceed that of natural gas and coal by 2027 (IEA, 2022).
+Another reason for its attractiveness is that electricity generation from solar is carbon negative and the sun is a limitless source of energy.
+If appropriately harnessed, it can potentially keep up with growing energy demand while meeting ambitious climate targets.
+Coupled with improvements in solar PV technology, the increase in adoption of solar energy is therefore not a surprise.

+External factors such as the ongoing war in Ukraine has heightened energy security concerns and accelerated the adoption of renewables, with some forecasts estimating solar PV capacity to exceed that of natural gas and coal by 2027 (IEA, 2022; IEA, 2023).
+In 2022, solar PV generation increased to nearly 1300 TWh worth of energy, accounting for XX% of global energy demand.